London's smaller art collections

 Are there any other costs?
 Is there anything I need to bring?

 There will be travel costs to and from the different collections.
-Some of the galleries visited charge admission.
+Some of the galleries visited charge admission; this admission is not covered in the fees for this course.
 You will be advised of this in advance.
 You may want to purchase books from the reading list provided at the first session.

 When I've finished, what course can I do next?